MicrosoftDocs/architecture-center/docs/reference-architectures/ai/real-time-recommendation-content.md

 During training, provision a larger fixed-size Spark cluster in Azure Databricks or configure [autoscaling][autoscaling].
 When autoscaling is enabled, Databricks monitors the load on your cluster and scales up and downs when required.
 Provision or scale out a larger cluster if you have a large data size and you want to reduce the amount of time it takes for data preparation or modeling tasks.

 Scale the AKS cluster to meet your performance and throughput requirements.
 Take care to scale up the number of [pods][scale] to fully utilize the cluster, and to scale the [nodes][nodes] of the cluster to meet the demand of your service.
-You can also set autoscaling, see [Deploy a model to an Azure Kubernetes Service cluster][blog].
+You can also set autoscaling on AKS cluster, see [Deploy a model to an Azure Kubernetes Service cluster][blog].

 To manage Azure Cosmos DB performance, estimate the number of reads required per second, and provision the number of [RUs per second][ru] (throughput) needed.
 Use best practices for [partitioning and horizontal scaling][partition-data].